A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary anisotropy: The Spherically Aligned Jeans Framework

 \subsection{Spherical alignment: the simplest realistic choice}

-To obtain a unique solution for the axisymmetric Jeans equations, one must assume an orientation for the velocity ellipsoid.
-While historical treatments have often focused on alignment within cylindrical \citep{Cappellari2008} or prolate spheroidal coordinates \citep{Dejonghe1988, Evans1991, Arnold1995, vandeVen2003}, a closer examination of orbital structure in realistic potentials suggests that spherical alignment \citep{Bacon1983, Bacon1995, Cappellari2020} holds a unique, physically motivated position for describing real galaxies.
+To obtain a unique solution of the axisymmetric Jeans equations, one must assume a velocity-ellipsoid orientation.
+Although historical treatments often adopt cylindrical \citep{Cappellari2008} or prolate spheroidal coordinates \citep{Dejonghe1988, Evans1991, Arnold1995, vandeVen2003}, orbital structure in realistic potentials indicates that spherical alignment \citep{Bacon1983, Bacon1995, Cappellari2020} holds a unique, physically motivated position for describing real galaxies.

 The theoretical baseline for velocity ellipsoid alignment was established by \citet{Eddington1915}, who noted that in separable potentials, the principal axes of the velocity ellipsoid align with the coordinate system because the orbital motion decomposes into independent oscillations with zero covariance.
-This behavior is strictly realized in Stäckel potentials, such as the Perfect Ellipsoid \citep{deZeeuw1985}.
+This behaviour is strictly realized in Stäckel potentials, such as the Perfect Ellipsoid \citep{deZeeuw1985}.
 In these systems, orbits rigidly respect a single global coordinate system.
-As they approach the core, the defining prolate spheroidal coordinates degenerate into cylinders, forcing the velocity ellipsoid into a cylindrical orientation (see \autoref{fig:orbits}, left panel).
+As they approach the core, the defining prolate spheroidal coordinates degenerate into cylinders, forcing the velocity ellipsoid into a cylindrical orientation (see \cref{fig:orbits}, left panel).

 However, real galaxies are significantly more complex.
-I examine the orbital behavior in a realistic, multi-component potential consisting of a \citet{Sersic1968} $n=4$ bulge, an NFW \citep{Navarro1996nfw} halo, and a supermassive black hole. \autoref{fig:orbits} (right panel) illustrates the envelopes of regular orbits launched at different inclinations ($\theta=30^\circ$ and $60^\circ$) across three orders of magnitude in radius, from the black-hole dominated nucleus ($0.1 R_{\rm e}$) to the halo-dominated outskirts ($3 R_{\rm e}$).
+I examine the orbital behaviour in a realistic, multi-component potential.
+Unlike the spherical potential used in \cref{sec:sersic_gnfw_test} to allow for an exact analytic benchmark, here the potential is not spherical, but is given by the combination of a flattened ($q=0.5$) \citet{Sersic1968} $n=4$ stellar spheroid, a spherical NFW \citep{Navarro1996nfw} halo, chosen to have a break radius $r_s=10\,R_{\rm e}$ and a dark matter fraction inside a sphere of radius $R_{\rm e}=10$ (in the plot units) of $f_{\rm DM}(<R_{\rm e})=10\%$, typical of massive ETGs (\citealt{Cappellari2013p15}; \citealt{Lu2024DynPop5}; \citealt[fig.~11]{Cappellari2026}), and a supermassive black hole with mass $M_\bullet = 0.005 M_*$ \citep[eq.~11]{Kormendy2013review}. \cref{fig:orbits} (right panel) illustrates the envelopes of regular orbits launched at different inclinations ($\theta=30^\circ$ and $60^\circ$) across three orders of magnitude in radius, from the black-hole dominated nucleus ($0.1 R_{\rm e}$) to the halo-dominated outskirts ($3 R_{\rm e}$).